TallyYoh/TallyYoh.github.io/index.md

-**Natalie is currently a postdoctoral researcher at the Sound Forest Lab at Sustainability and the Global Environment Research Center (SAGE), University of Wisconin-Madison.**
+**Natalie is currently a postdoctoral researcher at the Durrell Institute for Conservation & Ecology (DICE), University of Kent. **

-Her work focuses on improving acoustic monitoring methods for tropical species using machine learning and applying these techniques to monitor species' responses to land-use change.
+Her current work focuses on wildmeat consumption in urban tropical Africa, led by *Dr Dan Ingram* and in collaboration with the [WILDMEAT Project](https://www.wildmeat.org/).

 ![Visual_Resume](https://user-images.githubusercontent.com/43967474/143039589-15b9a7d1-6cd0-4e09-a5a6-9793944e124a.png)
 ###### _Zoom: open image in new tab_ ######

+Prior to this position, she worked as a postdoctoral researcher in the [*Sound Forest Lab*](https://www.soundforestlab.org/) at the *Sustainability and the Global Environment Research Center (SAGE), University of Wisconsin-Madison* with *Dr Zuzana Burivalova*.
+In this role, she investigated how we can use time-series and other statistical approaches to assess how disturbances such as logging and hunting impact soundscapes in Gabon.

 Her PhD research focused on how bats respond to land-use change across Borneo, using machine learning to automate bat monitoring in this region.
 This research was funded by the [Natural Environment Research Council (NERC) EnvEast Doctoral Training Partnership](https://www.ukri.org/councils/nerc/career-and-skills-development/nerc-studentships/responsive-training/nerc-doctoral-training-partnerships-dtp/doctoral-training-partnerships-1/) under the supervision of *Dr Matthew Struebig* and *Dr Jake Bicknell*, as part of the *Leverhulme Tropical Defaunation Hub, Durrell Institute of Conservation & Ecology (DICE), University of Kent*.

 Prior to joining DICE, she undertook her Masters in Environmental Management at the University of Salford investigating the impacts of habitat fragmentation on bats in the Amazon.
-During her studies she has collaborated on projects investigating the effects of land-use change in Central & South America, Asia, and Western Europe.
+During her studies, she has collaborated on projects investigating the effects of land-use change in Central & South America, Asia, and Northern and Western Europe.

 **Memberships/societies**